LBHackney-IT/lbh-housing-register-search-listener/README.md

 -   Optimise when test run speed starts to hinder development
 -   Unit tests and E2E tests should run in CI
 -   Test database schemas should match up with production database schema
--   Have integration tests which test from the DynamoDb database to API Gateway
+-   Have integration tests which test from the DynamoDb database to the SQS message handler

 ## Data Migrations